elizgarc/Real-Time-Bus-Tracker/README.md

 ## Roadmap

 I would like to add a geolocation tracker so the user can know where they are more easily in relation to the active busses.
+I still need to add the map with the Boston location.
+Work in progress...

 ### License: